-Every year, there are certain times when you can sign up for Medicare coverage or makes changes to the coverage you already have.
+Every year, there are certain times when you can sign up for Medicare coverage or make changes to the coverage you already have.

 These enrollment periods happen at the same times each year and allow multiple chances to evaluate your healthcare coverage.